Code of Conduct for Reserve Bank Staff

 • any gifts received must not exceed $150 in value (other than as provided below);

-• approval from the Secretary must be sought before giving any gift on behalf of the Bank that exceeds $150 in value;
+• approval from your Head of Department, relevant Governor or the Chief Operating Officer must be sought before giving any gift on behalf of the Bank that exceeds $150 in value;

 • any hospitality given or received should not ordinarily exceed $150 (other than as provided below);

-• all gifts, hospitality and other benefits you receive or provide in the course of your work with the Bank must be recorded on a register kept by your Head of Department or relevant Governor.
+• all gifts, hospitality and other benefits you receive or provide in the course of your work with the Bank must be recorded on a register kept by your Head of Department, relevant Governor or the Chief Operating Officer.

 In some circumstances, it may be inappropriate to decline a gift, an offer of hospitality or other benefit which may otherwise be inconsistent with the guidelines set out above.
 Similarly, hospitality costs in the overseas offices may be above $150 due to exchange rate fluctuations; the relative costs of living in those cities also need to be considered to ensure that the amount remains appropriate.
-In these circumstances, you should seek guidance from your Head of Department or relevant Governor and (in the case of a gift) hand the gift to Secretary's Department as soon as practicable.[1]
+In these circumstances, you should seek guidance from your Head of Department, relevant Governor or the Chief Operating Officer and (in the case of a gift) hand the gift to Secretary’s Department as soon as practicable.[1]
+Where any doubt exists in relation to the application of these guidelines, the Head of Department should seek guidance from Secretary’s Department.

 See also Gifts, Hospitality and Other Benefits Registers – Guidelines.